Skip to the content.

 Now here’s my speculation of the unknown IDs:

 Releasing Signora alongside Sandrone and Columbina in 6.x and then Pantalone alongside Pulcinella in 7.x would be a great way to get rid of them from the waitlist and ensures that Pierro, Capitano, and Dottore can be released last in Snezhnaya and Khaenri’ah without killing the revenue of the lesser Harbingers.
+This also gives an element of surprise, because people won’t be expecting Signora to be playable anytime soon due to the lack of her presence, along with the fact that the missing figure was immediately speculated to be Sandrone.

 Signora being irrelevant to the story means nothing